Social, Emotional, and Academic4 MINUTE READ

 For kids, changes in routine can lead to stress

-All of this can be unsettling for children, which can lead to big emotions and unwanted behaviors.
+All of this can be unsettling for children, which can lead to big emotions and tough behaviors.
 This can be true for all kids, but if your child isn't yet talking or has delays in speech and language, expressing how they feel can be especially tough.

 7 tips for smoother holidays with children